 Advisors can expect B3 to provide a safe, supportive environment for them and their and students.
 The B3 program will arrange and share all relevant information regarding projects, trips, and other activities.

-All advisors, both new and returning must provide proof of a valid passport each year.
+All advisors, both new and returning, must provide proof of a valid passport each year.
 Your passport must be VALID for 6 months after the day you return to the US.
-For example, if you are traveling with a February team, your passport must be valid through the end of August of the same year.
+For example, if you are traveling with a February team, your passport must be valid through the end of August 25, 2018.
 THIS IS AN AIRLINE AND IMMIGRATION REQUIREMENT.
-Furthermore, B3 purchases airline tickets for all participants several months before departure and must submit valid passport numbers upon time of purchase.
+Furthermore, B3 purchases airline tickets for all participants months before departure and must submit valid passport numbers upon time of purchase.
 If you do not have a valid passport, please notify the B3 office of the application date for your passport.

 How much does it cost to be and Advisor?

 Advisors are invited to take part in B3’s traditional fundraising efforts, e.g., Building Block Letters and product sales.
-Financial aid is available.
+Limited Financial Aid is available.

 How do I apply to be an Adult Advisor?